 Keywords: The Abstract should be followed by between three and 12 Key words that include the complete botanical name(s) of any relevant plant material.
 If many species are involved, species groups should be listed instead.

+Tundra, Arctic, phenology, reproductive fitness, flowering time, climate change